 Energy and water consumption is a hot item these last months.
 It is a life necessity, which we take for granted in the west.
-A year ago, the market for energy was stable, now the market is crazy due to the war.
+A year ago, the market for energy was stable, now the market is out of control due to the war.
 And, most of us will think: what can I do to reduce the amount of energy we use in our house holding.

 What is the average consumption of electricity, water and gas in the Netherlands?